Social contribution

 Local Content

-In 2024, we spent more than US$7.9 billion on goods and services, with the majority being in Australia, the United States, Senegal, the United Kingdom and the Republic of Korea.
+In 2025 Woodside spent more than US$9.3 billion in goods and services, with the majority of this directed to Australia, the United States, the Republic of Korea, Senegal and Mexico.

-2024 Global spend on goods and services by country
+2025 Global spend on goods and services by country1

 Total